CPK Insurance

 • Commercial auto liability minimums in New Mexico are $25,000/$50,000/$10,000, so agencies that use vehicles for client visits or office errands should confirm any business auto exposure separately.

-• New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect agencies leasing office space in places like Santa Fe or Albuquerque.
+• Most commercial leases in New Mexico require proof of general liability coverage, which can affect agencies leasing office space in places like Santa Fe or Albuquerque.

 • The New Mexico Office of Superintendent of Insurance is the state regulatory body, so agency owners should confirm any policy wording or filing issues that affect local compliance.